brightio/penelope/README.md

 # penelope

 Penelope is an advanced shell handler.
 Its main aim is to replace netcat as shell catcher during exploiting RCE vulnerabilities.
-It works on Linux and macOS and the only requirement is Python3.
-It is one script without 3rd party dependencies and hopefully it will stay that way.
+It works on Linux and macOS and the only requirement is Python >= 3.6.
+It is a single script without 3rd party dependencies and hopefully it will stay this way.

 Among the main features are:
 - Auto-upgrade shells to PTY (auto-resize included)